Reza Pahlavi: 1980s

+In May 1986, Pahlavi disclosed that he had recently formed a government-in-exile to establish a constitutional monarchy again in Iran.
+In February 1989, he delivered an invited talk at Georgetown University's Walsh School of Foreign Service.
+His political support base at the time was limited to upper-class Iranian Americans, and he raised $1 million to finance his political activities over two months in the spring of 1989.
+He moved in a narrow circle of exiled government officials and academics, guarded by aides like his childhood bodyguard Ahmad Oveyssi.

+21st century

+Reza Pahlavi at an event in 2015 in Tempe, Arizona.

 Pahlavi has used his high profile as an Iranian abroad to campaign for human rights, democracy, and unity among Iranians in and outside Iran.
-On his website, he calls for a separation of religion and state in Iran and free and fair elections "for all freedom-loving individuals and political ideologies".
+On his website, he calls for a separation of religion and state in Iran and free and fair elections "for all freedom-loving individuals and political ideologies."
 He exhorts all groups dedicated to a democratic agenda to work together for a democratic and secular Iranian government.

 In a presentation at the Washington Institute for Near East Policy in December 2018, Pahlavi called for the non-military support of those in Iran who were trying to replace the Islamist regime with a secular democracy.
-According to a news report, he was "not openly calling for the restoration of the Peacock Throne ...
-He casts himself more as a symbol than a politician, but has called himself 'ready to serve my country'".
+According to a news report, he was "not openly calling for the restoration of the Peacock Throne to Iran ...
+He casts himself more as a symbol than a politician but has called himself 'ready to serve my country'".

-During anti-government demonstrations in Iran in 2022 following the Abadan building collapse, Pahlavi predicted that the Islamic regime would collapse in the near future as events such as the shooting down of Ukraine International Airlines Flight 752, bans on importing foreign COVID-19 vaccines and tests into the country and rising food prices had led to unnecessary deaths and would provoke further anger at government mismanagement from the population.
-He also urged members of the Iranian armed forces who oppose the Islamic Republic but work for the government to engage in peaceful disruption and called for a coordinated front against the regime.
-While acknowledging support from Iranian demonstrators chanting for the return of the monarchy, he also stated, "The most important thing I do in response to the Iranian people's trust is to reinforce their voices.
-I don't tell them what to do.
-I'm not a political leader."